influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/config-data-nodes.md

 Environmental variable: `INFLUXDB_DATA_CACHE_MAX_CONCURRENT_COMPACTIONS`

+#### `compact-throughput = "48m"`

+The rate limit, in bytes per second, that we will allow TSM compactions to write to disk.
+The default value for this is '48 minutes'.
+Note that short bursts are allowed to happen at a possibly larger value, set by `compact-throughput-burst`.

+Environment variable: `INFLUXDB_DATA_COMPACT_THROUGHPUT`

+#### `compact-throughput-burst = "48m"`

+The rate limit, in bytes per second, that we allow TSM compactions to write to disk.
+The default value for this is '48 minutes'.

+Environment variable: `INFLUXDB_DATA_COMPACT_THROUGHPUT_BURST`

 #### `compact-full-write-cold-duration = "4h"`

 The duration at which the TSM engine will compact all TSM files in a shard if it hasn't received a write or delete.